 I’ve found it to be the most effective out of the hundreds I’ve experimented with.
 It’s considered one of the most aesthetically pleasing and professional fonts, due to its classic yet polished look.
 This is the second font we saw above.
 I generally use this when writing for my clients, and I’ve seen great results thus far.

-Some other professional font types I find useful are:
+Some other best font for resume I find useful are:

 This is described by its creator as ‘the new Times New Roman’.
 It’s fairly pleasing on the eye, and looks professional: